 In its current form, I couldn’t imagine serving this gingerbread next to the cute little pies I’d prepared.

-“Maybe I’ll make trifle,” I told my husband.
+“Maybe I’ll make Gingerbread-Raspberry Trifle,” I told my husband.

 I have no clue where this inspiration came from, especially since, as I scraped moist, fragrant gingerbread from my mini muffin pan, I couldn’t answer the obvious question my husband asked: “What’s a trifle?”